NREL/TITANIC/README.md

 1. Unpack the .zip file.
 You will find scripts, sample data, and a dummy directory structure representing local data and a web server.
 2. Open `AdminCodeTester.m`.
 3. Change `C:\blah\` to the path to the directory you just created.
+4. Add a directory at the root, called `webserver`.
+This will be your pseudo web output, corresponding to the archives at http://wind.nrel.gov/MetData/135mData/M5Twr/
 4. Run the first few cells to set your paths.
 5. Try each cells in order.
 Each calls different scripts:
   1. `TowerRunAnalysis.m`: read in a raw data file and analyse the data.
 Push results to file in the directory.